Chicken and Parsnip Soup Recipe

 Instructions

-- In a large skillet, sauté the parsnips, mushrooms and onion in the olive oil until the onions are translucent.
+- In a large stockpot, sauté the parsnips, mushrooms, and onion in oil until the onions are translucent.

-- Transfer everything to a large soup pot and gently boil until everything is cooked through, particularly the parsnips.
+- Add all other ingredients to the pot and gently boil (at a strong simmer) until everything is cooked through, particularly the parsnips.
 (About 30-40 minutes)

 Looks delicious and I love parsnips.
 The picture looks like there is chicken in it.
 Can it just be added at the end?